 What does ISO 9001 require in detail?

 The well-known ISO standard is primarily concerned with that knowledge which the organization needs "to carry out its processes and to achieve conformity of products and services".
 The organization must ensure that this knowledge is maintained and available.
 And, with an eye on possible changes, it must look at how it can acquire and make available knowledge that may be needed in the future, in addition to the knowledge that already exists.

 Knowledge is an indispensable resource for sustainable corporate success!

 Source: ISO 9001:2015-11 - Quality management systems - Requirements

-In the two notes of Clause 7.1.6, in addition to stating that organizational knowledge is knowledge specific to the organization, there follow some more short explanations and enumerations, which, however, only contain generally known information.
+In the two notes, which, by the way, do not have any requirement character in ISO management system standards in principle, follow, in addition to the (rather trivial) statement that the knowledge of the organization is the organization-specific knowledge, some more short explanations and enumerations, which, however, only contain generally known information.